 - I Will Fight Some More Forever: Jack continues firing his pistol at the Daleks as he's backed into a corner.
 "Last man standing!"
 Finally, they've got him, and he spreads his arms in a "bring it" posture.

-- If We Get Through This
+- If We Get Through This: The two staff-members.

 - It Has Been an Honor: Played with.